chrisjmit/finding-ra/README.md

 sequelize db:migrate
 ```
 * Register with Google for an API key (https://developers.google.com/maps/documentation/javascript/get-api-key)
-* Replace the API key used for call requests as below:
+* In Views/Index.ejs, replace the API key used for call requests as below:
 <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY_HERE&libraries=places&callback=initMap"</script>

 Run a server in Node, using Nodemon, via: